PrefectHQ/prefect/docs/ui/overview.md

 ## Using the Prefect UI

+The Prefect UI is available via [Prefect Cloud](/ui/cloud/) by logging into your account at [https://beta.prefect.io/](https://beta.prefect.io/).

-The Prefect UI is available in any environment where the Prefect API server is running with `prefect orion start`.
+The Prefect UI is also available in any environment where a Prefect Orion server is running with `prefect orion start`.

 <div class="terminal">
 ```bash